memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 };
 ```

-With this, we're really done with our devicetree introduction.
+With this, we're really done with our Devicetree introduction.

 ## Conclusion

 In this article, we've learned what a _devicetree_ is, its most important syntax, and how it is used in Zephyr.
 We've seen:

-- What a devicetree actually is,
+- What a Devicetree actually is,
-- how a devicetree is structured and how it represents the hardware,
+- how a Devicetree is structured and how it represents the hardware,
 - all basic property types and `phandle`s, including `phandle-array`s,
 - we've seen the standard nodes `/chosen` and `/aliases`,
-- and we've learned about addressing within devicetree.
+- and we've learned about addressing within Devicetree.

-Even without looking at _bindings_ yet, this is a lot to take in, especially if you've never worked with *devicetree* before.
+Even without looking at _bindings_ yet, this is a lot to take in, especially if you've never worked with *Devicetree* before.
 If you feel overwhelmed, don't worry, we'll look into each property type again in the next article about _bindings_ and thus **semantics**.
 Practice is key!

-> **Note:** The full example application including all the devicetree files that we've seen throughout this article is available in the [`02_devicetree_basics` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/02_devicetree_basics).
+> **Note:** The full example application including all the Devicetree files that we've seen throughout this article is available in the [`02_devicetree_basics` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/02_devicetree_basics).

 Just like _Kconfig_, in your future Zephyr projects, _Kconfig_ will become especially important once you're starting to build your own device drivers.
-With this article, I hope I can give you an easy start and I hope to see you in the next article about devicetree _bindings_!
+With this article, I hope I can give you an easy start and I hope to see you in the next article about Devicetree _bindings_!